- Contact Us

 - Graduate Students

 People use substances for a number of different reasons.
 Substances tap into the wiring system of the brain and influences the way nerve cells send, receive, and process information.

 All substance use comes with an element of risk.
-It's important to consider the health effects drugs and alcohol have on your body so you can make informed decisions that will keep you thriving.
+It's important to consider the health effects drugs and alcohol have on your body so you can make informed decisions.

 Overdose prevention and response

 - Call 911 immediately.
 If on campus, call the Campus Public Safety (CPS) urgent line (778.782.4500) to report a suspected overdose.

 - Stay with the person (e.g., do not leave to fetch a Naloxone kit).

 - While you await emergency response, ensure your own safety and take direction from the 911 call-taker.
 This may include trying to wake the person, checking for an open airway, safely providing rescue breaths or chest compressions, or placing them in a recovery position.

 - CPS will respond immediately to provide nasal NARCAN and first aid while awaiting emergency services.
 Emergency services will take over upon their arrival.